Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 Disconnecting Means for PV Systems: A Guide to NEC 690.13 & 690.15

 Understanding the requirements for solar PV disconnect means is critical for safety and code compliance.
 According to the National Electrical Code (NEC), there are two primary articles to master: NEC 690.13, which covers the main PV system disconnecting means, and NEC 690.15, for the equipment isolating device.
 The main disconnect, governed by 690.13, must be in a readily accessible location and have an interrupting rating sufficient for the available fault current.
 Its purpose is to de-energize the entire system from the building’s conductors.
 In contrast, NEC 690.15 mandates a separate isolating device for individual pieces of equipment like inverters.
-The 2023 NEC code book updated this section, requiring the device to be “in sight from” the equipment.
+The 2023 NEC code book updated this section to use “in sight from” for placement of the isolating device; “in sight from” is defined in Article 100 as visible and not more than 15 m (50 ft) distant from the equipment.
 A proper lockout/tagout procedure is essential for these devices.
 For any journeyman electrician or master electrician working on solar, a deep knowledge of these rules is non-negotiable, ensuring every installation is safe and serviceable.

 The Critical Role of Disconnecting Means in Solar Installations